-Find out what size and shape you want your coaster, draw it and cut it out of a piece of paper.
+1. Find out what size and shape you want your coaster, draw it and cut it out of a piece of paper

-Choose a background color to paint your coaster.
+3. Choose a background color to paint your coaster

 This step is optional if you can draw but since I can’t, I decided it’d be neater to make a stencil.
 I also used a small scissor to smooth out any sharp edges left over in the stencil.
 Note: this takes a lot of time and your hand may cramp a little, as mine did 😦

-Paint your design onto the coaster after the base has dried completely.
+4. Paint your design onto the coaster after the base has dried completely

-If you are using a stencil, tape it down with doublesided tape to the position you want it an use a thin paint brush to fill it in.
+If you are using a stencil, tape it down with double-sided tape to the position you want it an use a thin paint brush to fill it in.
 Make sure you don’t have too much paint on the paintbrush or it will spill into the cracks (see second photo below).
 If that happens, just paint over the mistakes with your background color.
-(This is why I suggest using cardstock instead of regular paper to print your image because the cardstock is thicker, therefore the paint won’t accidentally seep through.)
+(This is why I suggest using card stock instead of regular paper to print your image because the card stock is thicker, so the paint can’t seep through as easily.)

-Repeat steps 4 & 5 for each image.
+5. Repeat steps 4 & 5 for each image

 Cut the doublesided tape into small pieces to tape down the smaller sections of the stencil so that it doesn’t move while you are painting (see first photo below).

 Here’s how it looks with all four finished.
 You can stop here if you want to keep these as art pieces but to make them coasters you should apply a sealer to finish off the project.
+It’s not completely water resistant (don’t put it in the dishwasher!) but it does hold up against accidental drink spills.
 Honestly I wanted to stop here because they looked so neat!!

-Paint on a layer of varnish or sealer after your paint has dried.
+6. Paint on a layer of varnish or sealer after your paint has dried

 I think Pekkle likes it!
 Hope this tutorial was helpful.
 Let me know how it goes when you make your own! 🙂